Set Up

 A useful function in R is order()

 For numeric vectors, order() by default returns the indices of a vector in that vector’s increasing order.
-This behaviour can be altered by using the “decreasing” argument passed to order.
+This behavior can be altered by using the “decreasing” argument passed to order.

 testOrder